Contemplative Arts Festival of Saskatoon

 Art therapist Tracy Dudar invites Festival participants of all ages to engage in a creative and reflective art-making experience!
 Participants will have the opportunity to design art cards that express your thoughts on what the world needs—whether it’s more kindness, connection, joy, or something entirely unique to you.
 Using a variety of materials like collage, paint, markers, and recycled elements, you can create small, meaningful works of art that will become part of a mural to share with the Contemplative Arts Festival community.

 No art experience needed—just an open heart and mind!
 Supplies will be provided.
-All the tiles will go together to create a community mural.
+All the cards will go together to create a community mural.

 Free Drop-in.